thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 - Secret Template
 - Site

-Most filters will prompt you for additional information when you select them.
+All filters prompt you for additional information when you select them.

 ### Event Pipeline Policy Targets

 EP policy *targets* are SS folders or secret policies that are the *subject* and EP policy is applied to.
 The secrets inside the folders or secrets under the secret policies trigger the EPs in an EP policy.
 As targets, folders are not recursive—only the secrets directly in the folder can trigger an EP.

-==This terminology confused me at first.
-Generally, targets are the receiver of an action, so one might assume in this case that a target is, well, the target of a task, which it is not.
-An EP policy *applies* to a target and may well “target” other things the EPs act on.
-As your description itself suggests, perhaps *subject* is a better term for this?==

 > **Note:** EP targets are *not* the receivers of task action.
 Those receivers are usually components of SS.
-The term *target* is instead used for the *subject* of an EP policy.
+The term *target* is instead used for the *subject* of an EP policy—the policy targets the secret in the policy or folder to trigger the EPs to process.

 ### Event Pipeline Tasks

 EP *tasks* are actions, which are triggered in an EP, assuming any filtering conditions are met.

 > **Note:** EP targets are *not* the receivers of task action.
 Those receivers are usually components of SS.
-The term *target* is instead used for the *subject* of an EP policy.
+The term *target* is instead used for the *subject* of an EP policy—the policy targets the secret in the policy or folder to trigger the EPs to process.

 The tasks are: